What does it take to be the best?

 Now that every business can connect to millions of people worldwide, become a media company, build a website, do business globally, create content and distribute that content.
 It’s easy to get lost in the chaos of mediocre, of discount, of close and cheap.
 But if you’re the best, among a segment of mainstream who care to seek and have conversations about the best, no market is too crowded.

 Those who sit back and wait for their business to explode online will be waiting a long time.
-The 3 keys to online marketing mastery are visibility, credibility, and relationships, and that means one thing: work.
+The 3 keys to online marketing for small business are visibility, credibility, and relationships, and that means one thing: work.

 Now, in the same way that this philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?” is commonly asked.
 The same is true for your website.
 “If your website is not visible, if nobody knows where it is and why they might want to go visit it, does it make an impact.”
 I think we all know the answer.